Academy of Riding Starlight Stables (816) 628-6569

 The more inexperienced the rider, the older & more trained the horse should be.

 11. Lesson plans should enhance your working knowledge of horse safety, horse care, communication & riding style.
+Instruction given verbally, handouts, and by example.

 12. Make sure you're able to call past & present students for references.